The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Enviroment and Frameworks

 \subsection{RL Framework}

-In this section, we summarize three categories of codebases/frameworks most relevant to this work: agentic RL frameworks, RLHF and LLM fine-tuning frameworks, and general-purpose RL frameworks.
-Table~\ref{tab:rl_frameworks_summary} provides an overview of the prevailing agentic RL and LLM-RL frameworks for readers’ reference.
+In this section, we summarize three categories of codebases/frameworks most relevant to this work: Agentic RL frameworks, RLHF and LLM fine-tuning frameworks, and general-purpose RL frameworks.
+Table~\ref{tab:rl_frameworks_summary} provides an overview of the prevailing Agentic RL and LLM RL frameworks for readers’ reference.